Discover the Best Attractions and Activities on Rottnest Island / Wadjemup.

 Getting To and Around Rottnest Island

 Rottnest Island is only a short ferry ride from Fremantle, Perth City and Hillarys with Rottnest Express, Rottnest Fast Ferries, and SeaLink Rottnest Island.
-You can also fly over with Kookaburra Air, Rottnest Air-Taxi, Corsaire Aviation, Swan River Seaplanes and Fly Rottnest Island.
+You can also fly over with Kookaburra Air, Rottnest Air-Taxi, Corsaire Aviation and Swan River Seaplanes.

 If you’re wondering what to do to get around Rottnest Island, bikes are the transport of choice and can be hired or brought along with you by ferry.
-The island is only 11km long and 4.5km wide making it easy to explore with a number of great trails to follow upon arrival on the island.
+The island is only 11km long and 4.5km wide making it easy to explore with a number of great paths to follow upon arrival on the island.
 If traversing by bike doesn't appeal, you can also enjoy the journey by air-conditioned coach on the Island Explorer.
 This hop-on/hop-off service runs daily with 18 stops on the agenda.
+Or you can book the Rottnest Water-Taxi service, a new convenient and on demand transport option.
 The tour takes you to many of the secluded bays and secret hideaways located around the island.
 You can also explore the island by bike and bus.
 Simply ride your bike until you are tired and then leave it at a bus stop and enjoy the bus ride back to the settlement.
 This is ideal for families or beginner cyclists.

 The visitor centre is also a great place to book a number of tours.
-Choices range from historic train journeys, lighthouse tours, underwater explorations, Segway tours, skydiving, and glass bottom boat rides.
-Visit rottnestisland.com for more.
+Choices range from a historic train journey, lighthouse tours, snorkelling adventures, Segway tours, skydiving and photography tours.
+Visit rottnestisland.com to connect and book.